pavben/WebIRC/README.md

 What works:

 * /join #channel, /part #channel
-* /close channels or private message windows (will later add an 'x' close on tabs)
 * Talk in channels
 * Smart tab auto-complete prioritizing recent activity, including nicknames of those who recently left/quit
 * Receive private messages and talk in them